bconsolvo/bconsolvo/README.md

 *******
 ## Contributions
-- [YouTube and Recorded Content](#youtube-and-recorded-content) - Here are some examples of my recorded technical talks, covering topics like distributed fine-tuning of LLMs in the cloud, using neural networks and PyTorch for computer vision tasks, and Kubeflow pipelines.
+- [YouTube and Recorded Video](#youtube-and-recorded-video) - Here are some examples of my recorded technical talks, covering topics like distributed fine-tuning of LLMs in the cloud, using neural networks and PyTorch for computer vision tasks, and Kubeflow pipelines.
 - [Medium Articles](#medium-articles) - Here are some of my published articles on Medium, covering topics like fine-tuning LLMs, automatic speech recognition (ASR), stable diffusion, quantization, computer vision, and PyTorch.
 - [Conference Talks](#conference-talks) - Samples of my speaking engagements at technical conferences.
 - [Publications](#publications) - A list of my formal research publications.